meihuisu/UCVM/docs/installation_hpc_usc.rst

 ~~~~~~~~~~~~~~~~~~~

 Now that our repository is checked out, we need to install UCVM.
 It is strongly recommended that you install UCVM
-to your **projects** directory.
+to your **staging** directory.

 .. code-block:: bash

    cd UCVM
    ./ucvm_setup

-UCVM will detect that you are running on USC HPC.
+UCVM will detect that you are running on USC HPC (look for the last line below in your terminal output).

 .. code-block:: text